Automatic Writing: How to Channel Spiritual Guidance Through the Written Word

 Physical Sensations

-Doubt
+Persistent Doubt

 Doubt is the most persistent challenge in automatic writing.
 Your rational mind will insist that you are making it all up.
 Notice the doubt without letting it stop the practice.
 Over time, as the writing produces verifiable insights and wisdom beyond your normal capacity, the doubt will naturally diminish.
+It may never disappear entirely, and that is fine.
+Healthy discernment and the practice of channeling can coexist.

-Developing Your Practice
+Deepening Your Practice

 Keep a Dedicated Journal

 Use a specific notebook or digital file exclusively for your automatic writing.
 Over time, this becomes a personal library of spiritual guidance you can reference when you need clarity or reassurance.
+Date every entry.

 Experiment with Questions